 The Chemical representation for this material is CH2 = C(CH3).

-It was not until 1936 that the process was used to generate sheets of acrylic safety glass commercially.
-During World War II, Acrylic Sheets were used for periscope ports on submarines and windshields, canopies, and gun turrets on airplanes.
+The process was not used until 1936 to generate sheets of acrylic safety glass commercially.
+During World War II, acrylic sheets were used for periscope ports on submarines and windshields

 Acrylic Sheets for Soundproofing